A horizontal or vertical chart could be on your IELTS Academic Task 1.

 The structure above is a rough guide to get you started, once you are comfortable with it you can start experimenting.
 Just remember to get feedback while you are testing your ideas, otherwise it's quite difficult to improve.

-Now that we have figured out what we want to write about in the description of the Bar Chart it’s time to put our Data Selection skills to use and make comparisons where relevant.
+Now that we have figured out what we want to write about in the description of the Bar Graph it’s time to put our Data Selection skills to use and make comparisons where relevant.

 It is easy to get lost in all of the information provided by a Bar Chart as there can be so much data.
 That’s why it’s important to keep in mind what you are looking for when you are analyzing the chart.